comdex-official/locking-contract/docs/OVERVIEW.md

 * rebase
 * extended pair

-## Locking Mechanism
+## Locking

-At the moment, there are 3 important factors when using the locking functionality:
+During locking, there are 3 important factors that need to be considered:

 1. **Denomination** - Only governance token may be locked.
 2. **Locking period** - The amount of *vtoken* generated is calculated using the chosen locking period's.